Aaliya201/ESA_assignment2/README.md

 An example of the URI link would be "/mongodb+srv://aaliya:<password>@cluster0.0tp8a.mongodb.net/myFirstDatabase?retryWrites=true&w=majority" where aaliya is the username, password is your mongoDB atlas account password and myfirstDatabase would be the database you have created for the project.

 Another thing to take note of is whitelisting your IP address to connect with the database.
-This can be done by doing to Network Access tab> click on Add IP adress> Add curret IP address
+This can be done by doing to''' Network Access''' tab> click on Add IP adress> Add curret IP address

 ### Running the code